What’s the real difference between Hard and Super Hard

 If in the first moves:

-- space starts clearing,
+- space starts opening,

 - combos begin forming,

-- and the board seems to flow,
+- and the board starts to flow,

 When it’s better to wait on a Hard level